JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 ---

 ## Conclusions

+It curious to see how 'old designs' like: https://1999.37signals.com/

+Are very easy to read, kind of a book!

 Despite not been as minimalistic as the sites above, I really enjoy hugo/astro and static site hosting to publish.